toml-f/toml-f/doc/tutorial/json.rst

 .. admonition:: Exercise

+   The *nil* token will make the parser skip the respective value.
    If we want to support *null* values, how would we have to modify our lexer to produce for example an empty table ``{}`` instead, *i.e.* a *lbrace* and *rbrace* token?